Small Claims

 - What is Important for Foreigners Suing in Small Claims CourtIf I live in the States, under what circumstances do I have to sue a person in an Ontario small claims court?
 In Ontario, the plaintiff must sue the defendant in the Small Claims Court of the jurisdiction where the… Read more: What is Important for Foreigners Suing in Small Claims Court

 - How to Sue in Small Claims Court: Key to SuccessHow to Sue in Small Claims Court: Keys to Success.
 Here are a few things to consider before you start a lawsuit in Small Claims Court.
-Know the person who you need to sue.
+Know the person whom you need to sue.
 A Small Claims Court plaintiff (the… Read more: How to Sue in Small Claims Court: Key to Success

-- How to Serve Plaintiff’s Claim in a Small Claims Court CaseService of the plaintiff’s claim is one of the most important steps for the Small Claims Court procedure.
+- How to Serve Plaintiff’s Claim in a Small Claims Court CaseService of the plaintiff’s claim is one of the most critical steps for the Small Claims Court procedure.
 Service means delivery of the claim to the defendant.
 The Rules of Small Claims Court are particular about it.
 Below, we answer… Read more: How to Serve Plaintiff’s Claim in a Small Claims Court Case

 - How to Reschedule a Settlement Conference in Small Claims CourtUnderstandably, the Small Claims Court does not have the resources to inquire when every party is available for a court appearance.
 Accordingly, it happens with a fair frequency that one or both of them cannot attend a scheduled settlement conference.… Read more: How to Reschedule a Settlement Conference in Small Claims Court